Lynne Bentley-Kemp

 Dr. Lynne Austin Bentley-Kemp (born 1952) is an American fine arts photographer, photography educator, and researcher.
-Prior to becoming professor of photography at Florida Keys Community College,(now College of the Florida Keys)was an associate professor at Rochester Institute of Technology.
+Prior to becoming professor of photography at Florida Keys Community College (now College of the Florida Keys), she was an associate professor at Rochester Institute of Technology.
 She holds a Ph.D. from Florida Atlantic University (2003).

 Bentley-Kemp has researched the act of collecting photos.
 Her work includes the 34 black-and-white infrared photographs series entitled, Windows to the Sun.
-Most recently she has designed three illustrated books and exhibited a solo show of iPhone images titled ‘Atmospheric Conditions’ at the Studios of Key West in 2020.
+Most recently, she has designed three illustrated books and exhibited a solo show of iPhone images titled ‘Atmospheric Conditions’ at the Studios of Key West in 2020.
 She was married to the educator, Weston D. Kemp until his death in 2019.